 }

-• Returns an array of map scales that determine when the layer should switch from one query to another.
+• Returns an array of map scales that dictate when a layer should switch from one query to another.
 These scales must be ordered from the smallest scale (zoomed out) to the largest scale (zoomed in).
-The scale must be expressed in the same unit as th map scale.

-This method needs only to be implemented if there is at least a single scale break.
+This method is required only if there's at least one scale break.

 Parameters